 - lupus erythematosus

-- a group of rashes of unknown cause, eg chronic superficial dermatitis, digitate dermatosis or parapsoriasis
+- a group of rashes of unknown cause, such as chronic superficial dermatitis, digitate dermatosis or parapsoriasis

 - granulomatous skin diseases such as sarcoidosis or granuloma annulare

-- fungal skin infections, such as tinea corporis (ringworm)
+- fungal skin infections, such as ringworm (tinea corporis)

-- substances in contact with the skin, such as metals (eg nickel in jewellery or in buttons) or cosmetics; this type of reaction is called ‘contact dermatitis’
+- substances in contact with the skin, such as metals (for example, nickel in jewellery or buttons) or cosmetics; this type of reaction is called ‘contact dermatitis’

 - drugs, which can cause a widespread rash or even erythroderma

 - sunlight (photosensitivity), particularly on the exposed skin of the face; this is called ‘actinic reticuloid’ or ‘chronic actinic dermatitis’

 - lymphocytoma cutis, also known as 'pseudolymphoma', which can be triggered by:

 - some infections, such as shingles